 It’s a bit of an understatement to say that if you’re sourcing from China, you’re bound to encounter some bumps along the Silk Road.
 And one of the greatest frustrations importers report when working with Chinese suppliers is a challenge managing product quality.
-Many importers choose to rely on QC staff at the factory, hire a full time inspector or send someone from their home office abroad to inspect.
-And then there are others who elect to hire a third-party product inspection company to inspect on their behalf.

 Outside product inspection, whether performed by your own staff or by a professional third-party, is generally regarded as a standard practice among importers of all kinds of products.
 You may be manufacturing furniture at a factory in Foshan, power banks at a factory in Shenzhen or industrial conduits at a factory in Raoping.
 Regardless of what you’re producing and where, you’ve probably considered hiring an inspection company to help you audit the factory or check the product before shipping.